AdityaGarg8/git-credential-email/README.md

 # git-credential-email

-Git credential helpers to get OAuth2 token for Microsoft Outlook, Gmail and Yahoo accounts.
+Git credential helpers to get OAuth2 token for Microsoft Outlook, Gmail, Yahoo and AOL accounts.

-This repo contains 3 helpers:
+This repo contains the following helpers:

 - `git-credential-gmail`: For Gmail accounts.
 - `git-credential-outlook`: For Microsoft Outlook accounts.
 - `git-credential-yahoo`: For Yahoo accounts.
+- `git-credential-aol`: For AOL accounts.
+- `git-msgraph`: Helper to use Microsoft Graph API instead of SMTP to send emails.

 They can be used with `git send-email`, especially when Outlook no longer supports app passwords.